-The tax filing season for FY 2018-19 ended on last Saturday.
-Those who missed the deadline will now have to pay fine and face several restrictions to file their income tax return.
-The Central Bureau of Direct Taxes (CBDT) had earlier extended the ITR filing deadline from 31 July 2019 to 31 August 2019.
+The due date for the tax filing season for AY 2020-21 is 30 November 2020.
+Those who miss the deadline will need to pay a fine and face several restrictions to file their income tax return.
+The Central Bureau of Direct Taxes (CBDT) had earlier extended the ITR filing deadline from 31 July 2020 to 30 November 2020.

-Those individuals who still wish to file their ITR can do so by paying the applicable late fee, and they need to complete the process successfully before the income tax department completes the processing of the assessments filed this year.
+Those individuals who file their ITR after 30 November can do so by paying the applicable late fee, and they need to complete the process successfully before the income tax department completes the processing of the assessments filed this year.
 Typically, late ITR filers are required to file their taxes latest by 31 March.

 The income tax rules clearly state that late ITR filers are liable to pay a late fee of Rs 5,000 if they miss the deadline and files their taxes by 31 December.
 If a late ITR filer misses the deadline of 31 December and files his/her ITR by 31 March, then the late fee increases to Rs 10,000.
 This is applicable for those taxpayers whose income is more than Rs 5 lakh.